-Each year, NAWBO-National hosts an Advocacy Day and Academy for Public Service in Washington D.C. to encourage NAWBO members to be involved in the democratic process at all levels of government.
-NAWBO-Atlanta offers regular educational opportunities to learn about local candidates, issues, and policies that affect our professional lives.
-Together, we work with Congress and the Administration on issues relating to and impacting woman business owners.
+Each year, NAWBO National hosts an Advocacy Day to encourage NAWBO members to be involved in the democratic process at all levels of government.
+NAWBO Chicago offers opportunities to learn about local issues, policies and candidates that affect our professional lives.
+Together, we work with Congress and the Administration on issues relating to and impacting women business owners.

 Please join us on the first Friday of each month on Zoom from 11:00 am – 12:00 pm to learn about current issues and policy work impacting our professional lives, and what you can do to help effect change.
 Together we can make a difference!

 Email committee co-chairs Cathie Van Wert at firstname.lastname@example.org and Melissa McAtee at email@example.com for more information, to visit a virtual meeting, or to join our committee.